kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Once the rule is provisioned, it will appear on the list of outbound rules.
 Although it appears on the list, it will take a few minutes to take effect (wait a few minutes before continuing with the next steps).
 1. Return to your VM
 1. Open the Edge browser in your VM and enter **https://www.bing.com**.
 The page should not display.
 Note: if you are able to connect to the internet and you verified that all the parameters for the outbound rule were properly set, it is likely because it takes a few minutes for the rule to take effect.
 Close the browser, wait a few minutes and try again.
+Note:  Azure subscriptions in the lab environment may experience longer than normal delays.

 1. Close the remote desktop connection, by selecting the **X** on the top center of the page where the IP address is shown.
 A pop-up windows indicates Your remote session will be disconnected.
 Select **OK**.
 1. In this task you successfully configured an outbound rule in your NSG, to block outbound internet traffic.